ronklod/micro-frontend-module-federation/mfe-poc-component-library/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-### `npm run publish:npm`
-Builds the components which we want to package as npm module to the dist folder.\

-## publish the project to npm:
-1. make sure to increment the version in package.json
-2. if you ar enot logged in into npmjs, run the following command `npm login` (after the login is succesfful move to #3)
-3. run `npm publish`, this will publish a new version in npmjs, once this is done, the package is ready to be consumed.